 In today’s day and age, NLP is used everywhere.
 Let's take a look at some of the applications of NLP in our world.

-The translation is one of the top use cases of NLP.
+Translation is one of the top—and original—use cases of NLP.
 The primary NLP-based interpretation machine was introduced during the 1950s by Georgetown and IBM, which could consequently translate 60 Russian sentences to English.
 Today, translation applications influence NLP and AI to comprehend and precisely translate worldwide dialects in both text and voice designs.

-Stakeholders utilize NLP to recognize an incorrectly spelled word.
-They do this by cross-matching it to an appropriate word set via a language dictionary using the word reference used as a preparation set.
+Stakeholders utilize NLP to recognize incorrectly spelled words.
+They do this by cross-matching words to an appropriate word set via a language dictionary using the word reference used as a preparation set.
 The incorrectly spelled word is then put through the machine learning algorithm that addresses words in the preparation set, adds, eliminates, or replaces letters from the word.
 It also matches the words to a batch that fits the general importance of a sentence.

-Conversational AI can communicate through voice.
-Conversational AI is usually deployed as a voice assistant.
-Siri, Cortana, and Google Home are a few examples.
+Conversational AI can communicate through human language.
+Conversational AI is usually deployed as a voice assistant like Siri, Cortana, and Google Home.
 Another example of a conversational AI is a voice layer on a website or a virtual call center agent.

 Voice recognition, also called automatic speech recognition (ASR) and speech to text (STT), is a kind of algorithm that converts human speech from its analog form (acoustic sound waves) to a digital format so that the AI can understand and recognize it (also learn how NLP fuels chatbots).